moodclient/telnet/README.md

 ## What Is Missing?

-A lot!
-Right now, the goal is to make this library perform well with advanced BBS servers such as 20forbeers and retrocampus.
-Afterwards, some improvements will have to be made to the API to support some of the more advanced MUD telopts.
+We're getting there!
+Currently, this library is working well with advanced MUDs as well as advanced BBS's such as retrocampus and 20forbeers.
+The remaining focus will be adding support for MUD-focused telopts, such as MCCP and GMCP.

 Additionally, this has not been used in an environment where one server is tracking several different terminals for different connected users.
 The library may grow difficult to work with in that situation.